vitessio/website/content/en/docs/24.0/reference/features/schema-routing-rules.md

 ## View Routing Rules

 Starting in v24.0, Vitess supports routing rules for views.

-### How View Routing Rules Work

 View routing rules can be applied the same as tables with `vtctldclient ApplyRoutingRules`.
 When a view routing rule is active, VTGate will rewrite queries referencing the source view using the target view's definition instead.
 For example, consider a view defined in the source keyspace:

 ```sql
 CREATE VIEW source_ks.user_view AS SELECT id, name FROM user;